tscholak/PyConEdward/content.md

 Our story expressed in terms of **probability distributions**:

-[//]: $ (Probability is a measure of the degree of certainty about values.
-Probability distributions reflect our degree of belief.)

 $$ p(\text{params}, \text{data}) = p(\text{params}) \times p(\text{data} | \text{params}) $$

 $\text{params}$: fairness of the coin.